SamirIngley/Desktop-Profiles/README.md

 **SETUP COMPLETE, you're ready to roll!**
-**For a full list of commands, checkout the Commands section below**
+**For a full list of commands, checkout the Commands section below** Don't forget to make sure your apps are spelled exactly as they're shown in your Applications folders

 **Any trouble?** Refer to the [:boom: Errors](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#boom-errors) section and try the "Manual Install" process.